 SECOND NATIONAL COLLECTION OF ALSTROEMERIA

-Look out in the next few months for details of the Second National Collection of Alstroemeria that we are supplying to Pershore College in Worcestershire.
+We were delighted to supply a mirror of our National Collection of Alstroemeria to Pershore College in Worcestershire.
 The students have already dug out and created the flower beds which can be easily seen as you enter the college grounds on the left.